O2 mobile contract and billing

 Will I pay more for my O2 plan out of contract?

 Once your contract has ended, you should no longer be paying for your mobile device.
 This means you can go onto a cheaper deal.
-SIM only customers on a 12 month contract can see their bills go up when their contract ends.
+SIM only customers on a 12 or 24 month contract can see their bills go up when their contract ends.
 Whichever type of contract you have you should contact O2 as soon as your contract ends to avoid overpaying.

 How do I pay my final O2 Broadband bill?